 For centuries, the gates to the Forbidden City were closed to the public.
-Today you have the morning to view its awe-inspiring halls and mysterious temples.
-In the evening your rail journey begins, as you transfer to the train station and depart for Mongolia aboard a chartered Chinese train.
-You reach the border city of Erlian in approximately 16 hours, on the following day.
+Today, we have the morning to view its awe-inspiring halls and mysterious temples.
+In the evening, our rail journey begins.
+We are transferred to the train station and depart for Mongolia aboard a chartered Chinese train.
+We reach the border city of Erlian in approximately 16 hours, on the following day.

 Day 04: Crossing the Gobi Desert (MONGOLIA)

-Around noon you reach the Chinese-Mongolian border, where you transfer to the Tsar’s Gold private train.
+Around noon, we reach the Chinese-Mongolian border, where we transfer to the Tsar’s Gold private train.
 The change of trains is necessary because of the different track gauges in the two countries.
-In the growing city of Erlian, you have some time to explore the colourful local market, before your Russian train sets off towards Mongolia.
+In the growing city of Erlian, we have some time to explore the colorful local market before our Russian train sets off towards Mongolia.
 After crossing sections of the legendary Gobi Desert, the train travels through the vast green steppes of Mongolia.
 (B, L, D)

 Day 05: Ulaanbaatar

 Early-risers are treated to central Mongolia’s spectacular scenery.
-In the morning you arrive in Ulaanbaatar, the capital of Mongolia.
-You can leave your large luggage securely in your compartment.
-During your city tour you see the impressive Gandan Buddhist Monastery and the odd Choijin Lama Temple, among other things.
-Check in your 4* hotel.
-In the evening you have the unique chance to attend a performance of traditional Mongolian folk arts, including throat singing, horse-headed fiddle playing, national costumes, and dances (tickets are $ 15 per person, to be paid on site).
+In the morning, we arrive in Ulaanbaatar, the capital of Mongolia.
+We can leave our large luggage securely in our compartments for our day of sightseeing.
+During your city tour, we see the impressive Choijin Lama Temple, among other things.
+Check in to our four-star hotel.
+In the evening, we have the unique chance to attend a performance of traditional Mongolian folk arts, including throat singing, horse-headed fiddle playing, national costumes, and dances (tickets are US$ 15 per person, to be paid on site).